Guide on Differences between NBFC and Banks in India 2025

 What is a Non-Banking Financial Company (NBFC)?

-An NBFC (Non-Banking Financial Company) is a financial institution that offers similar services like loans, asset financing, investment products, etc., but does NOT have a banking license.
-NBFCs are also regulated by the RBI, but under the Companies Act, 2013 and RBI Act, 1934 (Chapter III B).
+An NBFC (Non-Banking Financial Company) is a financial institution similar to a bank, but is not part of the payment and settlement system.
+NBFCs provide services similar to banks, like loans, asset financing, investment products and more.
+Difference between commercial bank and NBFC is that it cannot accept demand deposits like banks, as it does not have a banking license.
+NBFCs are also regulated by the RBI, but under the Companies Act, 2013 and the RBI Act, 1934 (Chapter III B).

 Common Examples of NBFCs: